evanwht/iab-tcf-benchmarks/README.md

 You can change the options defined in the main method but be sure to keep those consistent between runs of different versions.
 Finally, run the main method and jmh will start running the 3 benchmarks.
 The current options tend to take around 20 minutes to complete one version.

+You can build this project with `mvn clean packge` and run the resulting jar from the command line as well.
+To do so, run `java -jar target/benchmarks.jar -wi 10 -i 10 -f 1 -t 4`.

 ## Results